|Notice of Intent Release Date||January 9, 2020|

 Applicant organizations may submit more than one application, provided that each application is scientifically distinct.

 BY INVITATION ONLY

-Invited applicants will receive additional instructions (including Application Form) for submitting an application on March 15, 2019.
-Full Pilot Applications are due April 26, 2019 @ 5 pm PACIFIC.
+Invited applicants will receive additional instructions (including Application Form) for submitting an application.
+Full Pilot Applications are due April 23, 2020.

 Section III: Award Information